syncfusion-content/windowsforms-docs/WindowsForms/MultiColumn-ComboBox/Multiple-Columns.md

                 ElseIf FilterColumn.Equals("EndsWith") Then
                     FilterColumn = "EndsWith"
                 End If

-                Dim result As Boolean = MakeStringFilter(item, FilterProperty, FilterColumn) Return result
+                 // Perform filter with filteroption for particular column Dim result As Boolean = MakeStringFilter(item, FilterProperty, FilterColumn) Return result
             End If